Mahasiddha95/bank-tech-test/README.md

 USER STORIES

-As a customer, I would like to deposit money to my account, so i can store my money.
+As a customer, I would like to 'deposit' money to my account, so i can store my 'money' in the 'bank'.

-As a customer, I would like to withdraw from my account, so I can collect my money.
+As a customer, I would like to 'withdraw' from my account, so I can collect my 'money' from the 'bank'.

-As a customer, I would like to see my statement, so I can see how much money i have in my account.
+As a customer, I would like to 'see my statement', so I can see how much 'money' i have in my 'bank account'.

 ``````````````
 ACCEPTANCE CRITERIA